brian14708/wh-briefings/presidential-actions/2021-12/2021-12-22-executive-order-on-adjustments-of-certain-rates-of-pay.md

 date: '2021-12-22'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/22/executive-order-on-adjustments-of-certain-rates-of-pay/
 published_time: 2021-12-22 16:43:06-05:00
-title: Executive Order on Adjustments of Certain Rates of Pay
+title: "Executive Order on Adjustments of Certain Rates of\_Pay"
 ---

 By the authority vested in me as President by the Constitution and the